saraelhark/saraelhark/README.md

-## Hey there ✨
+## Hey there

-Welcome to my GitHub profile!
-I'm a Software Engineer passionate about building hardware and software.

-🔭 I’m currently building [CAD Alpaca](https://cadalpaca.com/) a text-to-CAD AI powered assistant to generate 3D models for hobby projects and stuff.
+I am currently curiosity-maxxing, building stuff for fun and to expand my skill-tree: from hardware to embedded software to machine learning and everything in between.

 ## 🏆 Projects
-Checkout my other projects on my [website](https://sarael.me/).
+Public projects are here on my github, for the updated list check my [website](https://sarael.me/).